Syncroness-Inc/cef/Docs/ProjectDocs/Commands/HowToCreateCefCommand.md

            self.request.m_header = self.header
    ```

    Other sections of the Ping code are optional.
 Typically, there will be a request and response field for most commands.
-The request and response fields can either be filled out by the object itself, or the the fields can be setup within the command's wrapper function in `TestUtility.py`
+The request and response fields can either be filled out by the object itself, or the the fields can be setup within the command's wrapper function in `TestUtility.py`.   `validateResponseBody()` is called by the Python Utilities infrastructure to automatically validate custom checks the user wants all instantiations of the CEF command to check.
 2. In `TestUtility.py` a test command like `def ping(self, printResults=True):` must be implemented.
 This allows the command to be executed from the python command line, or embedded in other Python Utilities methods.
 Typically the response fields are used to build a dictionary that is returned and used by python calling routines.

 ## Embedded Software